 “Thanks Breining, I couldn’t have done it without you.”

-Mr. Griffin has earned the nationally-awarded Registered Addiction Specialist – Level III (RAS III) Credential from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).
+Mr. Griffin has earned the internationally-awarded Registered Addiction Specialist – Level III (RAS III) Credential from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).

 CHRISTINA SARALOU, MFTI